A gaggle of Canada geese crosses a path in Cincinnati's Sharon Woods. Photo courtesy of Konstantin Vasserman.

 A battle of undisclosed values

-The conflicting conclusions of policy voices such as Brasted’s and Lowney’s, given the same information, point to the predominance of values and political pressures over scientific findings, in forming New York City’s policy toward geese.
-Both spokespeople made it clear that their perspectives on goose control were formed before–not in response to–information emerging about Flight 1549.
+The disparate conclusions of voices such as Brasted’s and Lowney’s, given the same information, help explain what shapes New York City’s policy toward geese: values driven by political pressure.
+Both spokespeople made it clear that their perspectives on goose control were formed before–not in response to–the Feather Lab’s findings.

-While New Yorkers protested the killing on the basis of both inhumaneness and ineffectiveness, official policy voices almost uniformly resisted discussing humaneness as a relevant policy concern.
+New Yorkers protested the killing as both ineffective and inhumane, placing an implicit value on the birds’ well-being.
+But official policy voices almost uniformly resisted discussing humaneness as a relevant policy concern.

 To Brasted of the HSUS, humaneness was beside the point: “That kind of gets into a side issue of how are we killing them and is it nice enough.
 We need not to kill them at all.”